jforbes14/eechidna/cran-comments.md

 > 3. Also, this is too huge: Size of tarball: 28698012 bytes is > 5MB (max size for a CRAN package)

-I've removed the shapefile in the vignettes folder, which was not necessary for any of the core functions.
+I've removed the 35 MB shapefile in the vignettes folder, which was not necessary for any of the core functions.